DOCS

 });

-Set up Zonos Checkout
+Set up Checkout

 You can configure all Checkout settings in both Dashboard and the Zonos JS script.
 If you have already configured Checkout in Dashboard, the script will load those settings and use them.
 If you specify any values in the checkoutSettings property of the Zonos.init function, the script will use those values instead.

-Configure the 'place order' button
+Configure the 'place order' button in JS Script

 The Zonos JS script will automatically recognize international shoppers and direct them to the Checkout flow.
 However, you will need to configure the 'place order' button on your platform to open Checkout when clicked.
 This can be done by passing a CSS selector to the checkoutSettings.placeOrderButtonSelector property of the Zonos.init function.